View NASA’s Top 100 Images for 2022 – Part 6

 • Source: NASA HQ Photo

-Guests at the Banana Creek viewing site watch the launch of NASA's carrying the spacecraft on the I flight test, Wednesday, Nov.
+Guests at the Banana Creek viewing site watch the launch of NASA's Space Launch System carrying the spacecraft on the I flight test, Wednesday, Nov.
 16, 2022, at NASA's in Florida.
 NASA's Artemis I flight test is the first integrated flight test of the agency's deep space exploration systems: the Orion spacecraft, Space Launch System () rocket, and ground systems.
 SLS and Orion launched at 1:47 a.m.
 EST, from Launch Pad 39B at the Kennedy Space Center.
 Photo Credit: (NASA/Keegan Barber)

 Guests at the Banana Creek viewing site watch the launch of NASA's Space Launch System rocket carrying the Orion spacecraft on the Artemis I flight test, Wednesday, Nov.
 16, 2022, at NASA's Kennedy Space Center in Florida.
 NASA's Artemis I flight test is the first integrated flight test of the agency's deep space exploration systems: the Orion spacecraft, Space Launch System (SLS) rocket, and ground systems.
 SLS and Orion launched at 1:47 a.m.
 EST, from Launch Pad 39B at the Kennedy Space Center.
 Photo Credit: (NASA/Keegan Barber)